pop-os/cosmic-epoch/README.md

 ### Versioning

-COSMIC DE is still a work-in-progress and thus does not follow a versioning scheme yet.
+COSMIC DE is a work in progress with many moving pieces.
 We do our best to keep the referenced submodule commits in this repository building and working together; as a consequence, they might not contain the latest updates and features from these repositories (yet).

-The commits corresponding with the current beta release are tagged `epoch-1.0.0-beta.X.Y`, where `X` is the beta release and `Y` is the minor release.
+The commits corresponding with the current release are tagged `epoch-X.Y.Z`, where `X` is the major release and the last two numbers denote incremental minor releases.
+(During development of new major versions, an additional `-alpha.Y.Z` or `-beta.Y.Z` may be appended.)

+COSMIC Epoch version numbers are mainly for the benefit of non-Pop!_OS distributions; Pop!_OS uses its own build system, and typically receives updates to individual submodules before they're tagged as part of a COSMIC Epoch release.

 ## Translating